-The management of environmental issues continues to be important to the overall management strategy of ValvTechnologies Europe.
-ValvTechnologies Europe continues to make steady progress with respect to improving the Company’s environmental performance in accordance with the commitments made in its Environmental Policy Statement.
+The management of environmental issues continues to be important to the overall management strategy of MCE ValvTechnologies Europe.
+We continue to make steady progress with respect to improving the Company’s environmental performance in accordance with the commitments made in its Environmental Policy Statement.

 Our determination to pursue more sustainable approaches to recycling and re-usage of waste materials is not just a case of “doing the right thing by the environment and society”, but also a sound commercial strategy.

 Whilst we acknowledge the business from our greener outlook, we must also acknowledge that the work involved in maintaining these high standards means that our environmental approach genuinely determines the direction of the Company.

 Our Integrated Management System calls for significant and continual investment in terms of time, money, enthusiasm and perhaps, most importantly, commitment to the underlying improvement of the environment around us.

 Through the measurement and inspection of our activities, MCE ValvTechnologies Europe seeks to reduce the production of pollution released or buried into the environment.
 We recognise that business activities have the potential to affect the environment and, as a result, damage the world’s finite resources.
 We therefore accept that we have a responsibility for implementing environmental measures that go beyond legislative requirements and look to encourage other businesses to follow our lead.
 We appreciate that expressing verbal support for the environment is no substitute for positive action, therefore we willingly accept that financial and personnel resources have to be allocated to ensure good environmental practice.